 However, despite the number of your business classifications, the paid up capital requirement is still IDR 2,5 billion.

-Emerhub can provide detailed information about your business field requirements and help you get started in the desired field at the soonest.
+Emerhub can provide detailed information about your business field requirements and help you start in the desired field at the soonest.
 With the support of a specialist, setting up a PT PMA requires minimal involvement from your side.
 Reach out to our consultants via the form below or share your contacts on our company registration page.

-Setting up a company with smaller minimum capital
+Doing business in Indonesia with smaller minimum capital

 - Distributor search